 The Internet was still new to most of us.
 Most of us had never heard of Microsoft or Netscape or America Online.
 There was no Facebook, no YouTube, no Twitter, no Instagram and no Pinterest.
 VHS videotapes were still the dominant way of recording and playing back movies and TV shows.
 Mobile phones were still roughly the size of the communicators on Star Trek.

 Howard Cosell, and Ginger Rogers, and Jonas Salk died.
-Not many famous people, who would now be 17 years old, were born, but when Mariano first toed the rubber, Saoirse Ronan was 13 months old, Justin Bieber was 14 months old and Dakota Fanning was 15 months old.
+Not many famous people, who would now be 17 years old, were born, but when Mariano first toed the rubber in a major league game, Saoirse Ronan was 13 months old, Justin Bieber was 14 months old and Dakota Fanning was 15 months old.

 May 23, 1995.
 Mariano Rivera made a very awkward major league debut.
 He went on to become the greatest relief pitcher who has ever lived.